Demerara River: Transportation and use

 The Demerara's width and depth allow oceangoing vessels up to 5,000 t to navigate up to Linden (105 km from the mouth), while smaller vessels may reach up to Malali (245 km from the mouth).
 Beyond Malali, numerous rapids make further upstream travel impossible.

 A floating bridge, the Demerara Harbour Bridge, crosses the river 4 mi south of Georgetown from Peter's Hall, East Bank Demerara to Schoon Ord, West Bank Demerara.
+This bridge has been replaced by the Bharrat Jagdeo Demerara River Bridge, but remains in place awaiting further disposition.

 A Dutch colony of the same name was situated along the river's banks.
 The colony founded the sugarcane industry that continues to thrive today.
 Bauxite is also mined around the Demerara, and Linden is a major export centre.